New research shows that the brain’s ability to process glucose is linked with amyloid plaques and tau tangles, biomarkers of Alzheimer’s.

-A new study by the National Institute on Aging, part of the National Institute of Health, has linked how efficiently the brain breaks down glucose with Alzheimer’s disease.
+A new study by the National Institute on Aging, part of the National Institutes of Health, has linked how efficiently the brain breaks down glucose with Alzheimer’s disease.

 The study showed that how the brain processes sugar related not only to the amount of protein plaques present, but also the severity of Alzheimer’s and memory loss.

 The brain uses glucose, a form of sugar, to fuel processes like thinking, memory and learning.
 The brain requires glucose to function; it’s the most energy-demanding organ and uses up half of the available glucose energy in the body.
 But too much of it can be a bad thing, and glucose in excess has been linked to problems with memory and can speed up the aging of cells.

 In the study, people whose brains were bad at breaking down glucose had more beta amyloid protein plaques and tau tangles in their brains compared to those who broke down glucose normally.
 Plaques and tangles are the hallmarks of Alzheimer’s disease.
 Researchers looked at brain samples collected from autopsies by the Baltimore Longitudinal study on Aging, a research project which tracks the neurological, physical and psychological data of participants over several decades.
 The study looked at those with a confirmed Alzheimer’s diagnosis, a healthy control group and those with the pathology of Alzheimer’s, but no symptoms.